 If you are using Drip, however, here are a few tips for you:

 Steal from the community

-Drip is owned by LeadPages.
-Together, there are tons of resources for you to learn everything you need to learn — from landing pages to funnels; from marketing strategy to email marketing automation tips.
+Drip and LeadPages provide you with tons of resources for you to learn everything you need to learn — from landing pages to funnels; from marketing strategy to email marketing automation tips.